rkumar/zfm/README.md

 The motivation of yet another file manager is to automate as many file-related operations as I can: browsing, operating on multiple files, today's files, filtering file lists.
 I also use ``z``, ``v``, ``vifm``, and various other great utilities.
 For example, i often run a locate command and then wish to further filter it, or sort on date and then open a file.
 Or use ack to search files and then open some.
 These use cases are easy with this utility.

-If I only wish to open a file for editing, it can be easier to type "m" (or whatever alias you use) and hit the shortcut, rather than type "vim <char><TAB>" etc etc especially if you set ZFM_DEFAULT_MODE to "HINT".
+If I only wish to open a file for editing, it can be easier to type "m" (or whatever alias you use) and hit the shortcut, rather than type "vim abc TAB" etc etc especially if you set ZFM_DEFAULT_MODE to "HINT".

 A Quick Session
 ---------------